List of Danganronpa characters

 The following is a list of characters from the Spike Chunsoft video game series Danganronpa.
 The series follows the students of Hope's Peak Academy who are forced into a life of mutual killing by a sadistic teddy bear named Monokuma.
-The series consists of three games, Danganronpa: Trigger Happy Havoc, Danganronpa 2: Goodbye Despair and Danganronpa Another Episode: Ultra Despair Girls, along with a standalone sequel game, Danganronpa V3: Killing Harmony, various spin-off novels and manga including Danganronpa Zero and Killer Killer, and two anime television series, one an adaptation of the first game and the other a sequel and finale, Danganronpa 3: The End of Hope's Peak High School.
+The series consists of three games, Danganronpa: Trigger Happy Havoc (2010), Danganronpa 2: Goodbye Despair (2012) and Danganronpa Another Episode: Ultra Despair Girls (2014), along with a standalone sequel game, Danganronpa V3: Killing Harmony (2017), various spin-off novels and manga including Danganronpa Zero (2011), Kirigiri (2013–2020), Genocider Mode (2015–2017), Togami (2015–2017), and Killer Killer (2016–2017), and two anime television series, one an adaptation of the first game in 2013 and the other a sequel and finale, Danganronpa 3: The End of Hope's Peak High School (2016).
 Where available, this article uses spellings and terminology featured in the English video games.